 Master in Cognitive Neuropsychology (Research)

-The Master’s in Cognitive Neuropsychology is a two-year research Master’s programme, combining in-depth courses about cognitive function in the general and clinical populations with broad-based general and neuroscientific research skills.
+The Master’s in Cognitive Neuropsychology is a two-year research Master’s program, combining in-depth courses about cognitive function in the general and clinical populations with broad-based general and neuroscientific research skills.

 Features of the curriculum include: